craftcms/docs/docs/4.x/extend/element-types.md

 ### Custom Statuses

+An element’s status can be determined by a single property, or a combination of multiple properties.
+Similarly, _setting_ an element’s status may mean multiple properties are being assigned.

-By default your elements will support two statuses: Enabled and Disabled.
+By default, your elements will support two statuses: Enabled and Disabled.
 If you’d like to give your element type its own custom statuses, first define what they are by overriding its static <craft4:craft\base\ElementInterface::statuses()> method:

 ```php
 public static function statuses(): array